Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Dimensions (HWD): 7.54 x 4.69 x 4.09 inches

-The Bose Portable Smart Speaker pumps out a lot of sound for its size, and it balances portability and durability surprisingly well.
-It operates via the Bose app and can work with either Alexa or Google Assistant.
+The Bose Portable Smart Speaker pumps out a lot of sound for its size, balancing portability and durability well.
+It operates via the Bose app and can work with Alexa or Google Assistant.

 The swivel handle on top makes it very easy to carry, and with its water-resistant design, this speaker is at home outdoors or poolside.

-The Bose Portable Smart Speaker's battery lasts for several hours of high-volume music, and if you have another Bose speaker at home, it is capable of being grouped for multi-room music.
-The optional charging cradle also makes it super easy to grab on the way out the door.
+The Bose Portable Smart Speaker's battery lasts for several hours of high-volume music, and if you have another Bose speaker at home, it can be grouped for multi-room music.
+The optional charging cradle also makes it easy to grab on the way out the door.

 The Portable Smart Speaker has a sturdy, thoughtful design, and it's a pleasure to use in any situation.